rapiddweller/rapiddweller-benerator-ce/doc/data_file_processing.md

 | alignment       | l for left, c for centered, r for right       | l                |
 | pad character   | a character used to reach the column width, usually a space character or sometimes 0 for numbers | &lt;space&gt; |

-Examples
+Examples:

-- name[16l] : Print the name left-aligned with 16 characters (padding spaces at the right)
+- `name[16l]` : Print the name left-aligned with 16 characters (padding spaces at the right)

-- price[8.2r0] : Print the price right-aligned with a total of 8 characters (5 integer digits + the decimal point + 2 fraction digits), padded at the left using zeros.
-Example: 00033.25
+- `price[8.2r0]` : Print the price right-aligned with a total of 8 characters (5 integer digits + the decimal point + 2 fraction digits),
+padded at the left using zeros.
+Example: `00033.25`

-The complete columns configuration is expressed as a comma-separated list of column specifications.
+The complete columns' configuration is expressed as a comma-separated list of column specifications.

 The FCW support classes FixedWidthEntitySource and FixedWidthEntityExporter are in the platform package 'fixedwidth' and make use of a similar configuration API: